2006 Palestinian legislative election: Fatah post-election impediments

 PA Prime Minister Qureia and his Cabinet resigned even before the final results were officially announced.
 Fatah refused to join a new Hamas-led coalition.
 President Abbas would ask Hamas to form the next Government.
 On 26 January 2006, Fatah leader Saeb Erakat said his party did not want to join a Hamas Government.
 The Fatah Central Committee decided that Fatah will not join the next Government, but said it would depend on President Abbas.
 On 28 January 2006, Hamas declared it would try to form a Government of technocrats, if a government with Fatah and all the political groups was not possible.
 On 29 January 2006, PLC deputies from Fatah confirmed after talks with Abbas that their faction would not join Hamas in a coalition Government and would prefer to sit in opposition, despite calls by Hamas for a "political partnership".
 The decision was, however, not discussed and ratified by the Fatah Central Committee.

 Hamas formed a government without Fatah, the secular party that had dominated Palestinian politics for decades.
 Ismail Haniyeh was nominated as Prime Minister on 16 February 2006 and sworn in on 29 March 2006.
 Conditions on the ground deteriorated almost immediately, as Fatah did not take defeat easily.
 Fatah-Hamas tensions were expressed in a significant deterioration of law and order, and incidents of open violence between the two groups led to dozens of deaths, particularly in the Gaza Strip.
 In September 2006, with Fatah support, the public sector, which had hardly been paid since March, went on strike.
 The Fatah "inclusionists" wanted to help Hamas become more moderate, so that a coalition would become possible.
 Fatah's "old guard," on the other hand, wanted to exclude Hamas from the political process, by ensuring its failure.

 After months of intermittent talks, on 8 February 2007, Fatah and Hamas signed an agreement to form a national unity government aimed at ending both the spasm of violence and the international aid embargo that followed the formation of the initial Hamas-led government.

-After the takeover in Gaza by Hamas on 14 June 2007 in the Battle of Gaza (2007), Palestinian Authority Chairman Mahmoud Abbas dismissed the Hamas-led coalition government and on 15 June 2007 appointed Salam Fayyad as Prime Minister to form a new government.
+After Hamas took over the Gaza Strip on 14 June 2007, Palestinian Authority Chairman Mahmoud Abbas dismissed the Hamas-led coalition government, and on 15 June appointed Salam Fayyad as Prime Minister to form a new government.
 Hamas objected to this move as being illegal.
-Though the new government's authority is claimed to extend to all Palestinian territories, in effect it is limited to the Palestinian Authority controlled areas of the West Bank and excludes Gaza.
+Though the new government's authority is claimed to extend to all Palestinian territories, in effect it is limited to the Palestinian Authority-controlled areas of the West Bank and excludes Gaza.
 Thus Hamas' right to lead a Palestinian Authority government had come to an end.